park-jsdev/delta/README.md

 Comments in Delta are defined by ``;``

 Now we have a base where can easily define Atoms, Building Blocks, Logical Operators, and Miscellaneous Functions.
+I recommend creating your own library in a separate file to load with Delta to create easy to use programs.

 #### Defining Your Own Library And Loading
 in ``std.d``